Buying a House With an Elderly Parent: 10 Things to Know

 Financial Risks

 Owning a home jointly with an elderly parent can have serious financial consequences, particularly if one or both parties have outstanding debts or liabilities that place the property at risk.
+If either person has debt, a judgment creditor could place a lien on the property, meaning you could lose it.

 Consult a lawyer to ensure the ownership structure provides adequate protection for both parties involved in a property deal.

-How to Buy a House with Elderly Parents?
+How to Buy a House With Elderly Parents

 Now that you’re aware of the advantages and disadvantages associated with purchasing a house with elderly parents, let's discuss the steps for purchasing their residence.